The following background is provided by DieselNET:

-Our team at ECO has complied the following list of key certification topics.
+Our team at ECO has compiled the following list of key certification topics.
 Please review and contact ECO staff with any questions.
-Our team provides turnkey certification services as well as compliance auditing functions which you may find helpful.
+Our team provides turnkey certification services, as well as compliance auditing functions which you may find helpful.

 Tier 4 interim:

 - Presently engines <56 kW remain subject to larger Tier 4i NOx standards

 - Phase in of transient testing for engines < 37 kW (§1039.102(a))

 - Phase in of NTE standards for engines < 37 kW (§1039.102(g))

 - Developing deterioration factors for engines with aftertreatment (§1039.245)